The Bankrate promise

 Robinhood and Webull are two of the most popular investing apps, and millions of users have flocked to them for their ability to quickly trade and track stocks, options and cryptocurrency.

 Robinhood has been dinged in the past for its inability to always keep its service operational, especially during the GameStop short squeeze.
 So for those looking for another broker, Webull competes favorably with Robinhood in a number of key areas, if not beating its rival.
-Robinhood is great for no-cost trading, a slick mobile app and fractional shares, while Webull has useful charts, better customer support and still gets the trading job done with no commissions.
+Robinhood is great for no-cost trading, a slick mobile app and fractional shares, while Webull has useful charts, retirement accounts, offers fractional shares and still gets the trading job done with no commissions.

 So which is better for you?
-That depends not only on what the broker offers but also on what features you need.
+That depends not only on what each broker offers but also on what features you truly need.
 Here’s how these apps compare on some of the most common features.

 |Stocks and ETF commissions||$0||$0|